 - mortgaged the property

-You don’t usually need to register leasehold land or property if there are 7 years or less on the lease when you take ownership.
+You do not usually need to register leasehold land or property if there are 7 years or less on the lease when you take ownership.

 You must register your land with the Rural Land Register as well as HM Land Registry if you own agricultural land.

-Your property might not be registered if you owned it before 1990 and haven’t mortgaged it since.
+Your property might not be registered if you owned it before 1990 and have not mortgaged it since.
 Check if your property’s registered.

 Once you’re registered

-You can’t opt out of your property information being published.
+You cannot opt out of your property information being publicly available.